sanity-io/hydrogen-sanity-demo/README.md

 // Import the hook
 import useSanityQuery from '../utils/query/useSanityQuery';

+// Point to your Sanity project and dataset const clientConfig = {
+  projectId: 'yourSanityProjectId',
+  dataset: 'production',
+  apiVersion: 'v2022-01-01',
+};

 // Query your data from Sanity as you would normally, making sure this query returns any
 // referenced Shopify product IDs (keyed to either `_ref` or `_id`). const {sanityData, shopifyProducts} = useSanityQuery({